rikikangsc2-eng/NirKyy-Dl/replit.md

 This is a Next.js application with API endpoints that uses axios and cheerio for web scraping functionality.
 The project includes a savegram API endpoint for processing Instagram content.

 ## Recent Changes
+- **2025-01-30**: Fixed ES6 import statement errors in API routes by replacing CommonJS require() with dynamic import()
+- **2025-01-30**: Updated docs.js API endpoint to use proper file:// URLs for dynamic imports
 - **2025-01-30**: Installed missing Node.js dependencies (axios, cheerio) that were causing module not found errors
 - **2025-01-30**: Restarted the development workflow to ensure proper application startup